 The Suns did keep up their string of recent upset with their win over the Grizzlies, but after that, it was back to reality for Phoenix.
 The Suns dropped a nine-point game to the Hornets that saw them shoot one for fifteen from beyond the arc.
 Following that dud, the Suns lost by 31 to the Thunder, giving up 127 points in the process.
 In the second half of their home-and-home, the Suns lost again to OKC by 28, scoring just 69 points in the contest.
 Phoenix has lost all offensive efficiency with Steve Nash out of the equation, averaging less than 95 points per game on the season.
 The reports that the Suns are trying to acquire Iman Shumpert is great for the team, the second-year pro can be a spark plug for this team and could excel with a team that gives him more focus than the Knicks.

 27. New Orleans Hornets

 This Hornets team may not be good now, but in about two years, the Pelicans will be a playoff contender if they don’t blow up the roster.
 Anthony Davis, if still healthy has proved he can be a true big man and defensive force.
 Although, as seen this season, the Hornets are wary of his ankle, giving him only 28 minutes a night.
 As well, Ryan Anderson is one of the best face up fours that can shoot from beyond the arc in the league today that will add to the emergence of Greivis Vasquez.
 Vasquez, who just recorded his first triple double, has become a serviceable point guard this year, averaging 14 and 9.
-The big question is whether or not Eric Gordon will remain in New Orleans, Gordon who has said how badly he wants out of NOLA should think twice as this team has something special brewing despite their issues this season.
+The big question is whether or not Eric Gordon will remain in New Orleans, Gordon who has said should think twice as this team has something special brewing despite their issues this season.

 Last Week: 25